Distance by de-correlation: Computing distance with heterogeneous grid cells: Discussion

-Finally, while our decoding analysis provides results that are broadly consistent with Tennant et al.'s (2018) experiments, there is an important difference.
+While our decoding analysis provides results that are consistent with Tennant et al.'s (2018) experiments, there is an important difference.
 Decoding using the population vector correlation leads to an increase in error at a distance equal to twice the grid spacing ($1.6$ m) (Fig. \ref{fig:1D_distance_coding}C).
 This contrasts the experimental finding that accuracy stays high up to approximately $1.5$ m (Fig. \ref{fig:1D_distance_coding}B).
-In addition, the behavioral experiments were only performed with at most 7 mice \cite{tennant2018stellate}.
+In addition, the behavioral experiments were only performed with, at most, 7 mice \cite{tennant2018stellate}, making it challenging to assert claims of statistically significance to the apparent sweet spot.
 Therefore, it remains to be seen whether the sweet spot is due to the specifics of the experiment or is instead a more general property.
 This can be tested in future experiments.
+Similarly, the existence of decaying population vector correlation with distance was seen in some of the recordings from Campbell et al. (2021) (Fig. \ref{fig:1D_distance_coding_Campbell_data}).
+However, this data was recorded in mice as they traveled hundreds of meters.
+These extensive distances likely reduced the periodicity in the autocorrelations.
+This weakened the amount of structure that could be exploited by a distance by de-correlation code.
+In addition, the identity of the grid module each distance-tuned neuron belonged to was not provided, which led us to make \textit{ad hoc} decisions of grouping.
+Future experiments could perform more extensive recordings on distance-tuned MEC neurons over shorter intervals (e.g., $10$s of meters per trial), with anatomical and functional based clustering of cells in modules.